ibm-cloud-docs/hs-crypto/initialize-hsm-cli.md

   ```
   {: pre}

-  A list of the crypto units that are assigned to the current user account is displayed.
+  A list of the crypto units in the target resource group under the current user account is displayed.
 When prompted, enter a list of crypto unit numbers to be added to the selected crypto unit list.

+  If you are using a public network, crypto units that are associated with service instances with the network policy set to `private-only` are not to be listed.
+You can access private-only crypto units only through a private network.
+For more information about setting up a private-only connection, see [Target the private endpoint for the TKE plug-in](/docs/hs-crypto?topic=hs-crypto-secure-connection#target-tke-private-endpoint).
+  {: note}

 * To remove crypto units from the selected crypto unit list, use the following command:
-  {: #Identify_crypto_units3}

   ```
   ibmcloud tke cryptounit-rm
   ```
   {: pre}

-  A list of crypto units that are assigned to the current user account is displayed.
+  A list of the crypto units in the target resource group under the current user account is displayed.
 When prompted, enter a list of crypto unit numbers to be removed from the selected crypto unit list.

   In general, either all crypto units or none of the crypto units in a service instance are selected.
 This operation causes later administrative commands to update all crypto units of a service instance consistently.
 However, if the crypto units of a service instance become configured differently, you need to select and work with crypto units individually to restore a consistent configuration to all crypto units in a service instance.
   {: tip}